+I know everyone knows it: the pimple.
+Everyone had one.
+But unfortunately if they are unstoppable it become a nightmare.
+You feel uncomfortable and you might be even afraid to leave the house without make-up.
+Now we talk about acne.
+Acne is a disease, so it is treatable.
+But not with internet homemade things, but with science.
 I am Dr Liv Kraemer and a dermatologist with my clinic in Zurich/Switzerland.
 My focus is skincare and skinfood.
 A lot of my patients are asking me how to get rid of acne.
 On my YouTube channel people also like to ask me different questions about how to treat acne, how to prevent acne and what do to against acne scars.
 Let me answer some questions for you here on my webpage: What is acne?
 What triggers acne?Is acne contagious?
 How to prevent and treat acne at home?
 What can you do to minimize breakouts?
 Which food can you eat and which food you should avoid?
 Sometimes, unfortunately, my patients are visiting me too late, and scars have already developed.

 What is acne?

-A lot of people of different ages are suffering from acne.
+A lot of people in different ages are suffering from acne.
 Even stars are suffering from acne.
 So you are not alone.
-The clinical picture of acne includes papules, nodules, black heads, white heads and last but not least the residue: the acne scars.
+The clinical picture of acne includes papules, nodules, blackheads, whiteheads and last but not least the residue: the acne scars.